 Open source intelligence is an almost infinite source of information.
-In a nutshell, OSINT deals with freely accessible information and data from sources such as television, the internet and scientific publications and, in particular, with their results and findings, from which a kind of “intelligence” emerges.
+In a nutshell, OSINT deals with freely accessible information and data from sources such as television, the internet and scientific publications and especially the conclusions that can be drawn.

 The analysis of open source provides particularly valuable insights into what information ends up in the public sphere, how it develops, how it is received.
 This is essential information for press work, companies in the private and public sector and last but not least for crisis management.